-The Ohio Court of Appeals rejected Mr. White's appeal, concluding that Mr. White had failed to show (through the services of Mr.

-Armengau) in the State trial-court record that Armengau was under indictment at the time of his representation of Mr. White.
+The Ohio Court of Appeals rejected Mr. White's appeal, concluding that Mr. White had failed to show (through the services of Mr. Armengau) in the State trial-court record that Armengau was under indictment at the time of his representation of Mr. White.
 (R. 11 at 277.)
 Mr. White sought review of that decision by the Ohio Supreme Court (R. 11 at 298.), which was denied.
 (R. 11 at 334.)

 Mr. White, pro se, filed a timely petition for a writ of habeas corpus in the United States District Court for the Southern District of Ohio.
 (R. 3 at 22.)
-The district court possessed jurisdiction pursuant to 28 U.S.C. § 2241.
-In his petition, Mr. White asserted that his trial attorney had a conflict of interest because Mr. White's trial attorney was under felony indictment at the time of Mr. White's trial.
+The district court possessed jurisdiction pursuant to attorney had a conflict of interest because Mr. White's trial attorney was under felony indictment at the time of Mr. White's trial.
 (Id.)